qor/doc/admin/actions.md

 * <a id="action-modes"></a>Modes

-  Support 4 options: `"index", "edit", "show", "menu_item"`, the 4 `Modes` mapping to these pages:
+  Support 5 options: `"batch", "edit", "show", "menu_item"`, `collection`, the 5 `Modes` mapping to these pages:

-  * `index`, Bulk actions, will be shown in index page as bulk actions.
+  * `batch`, bulk actions, will be shown in index listing page when enable `Bulk Edit` mode
+  * `collection`, will be shown in the index listing page
+  * `show`, Show page action, will be shown in show page.
   * `edit`, Edit form action, will be shown on the edit page.
-  * `show`, Show page action, will be shown in show page.
   * `menu_item`, Menu item action, will be shown in table's menu.

-  By default, Actions will be enabled for all four modes.

 ## Visible Actions based on a condition